Pan-Africanism: Decolonisation and power

+1970s onwards

-Although Pan-Africanism called for unity between all those of African ancestry, it overlooked women and therefore missed out almost half the population.
-In the book Pan-Africanism History: Political Figures from Africa and the Diaspora since 1787, it mentioned forty Pan-Africanists, yet only three were women.
-Due to the lack of female representation in Pan- Africanism, Clenora Hudson-Weems coined the term Africana Womanism in the 1980s, as an ideology that specifically focuses on black women's achievements and gains, similar to the ones mentioned below.
+Although Pan-Africanism called for unity between all those of African ancestry, it missed out almost half of these people by overlooking women's contribution.
+In the book Pan-Africanism History: Political Figures from Africa and the Diaspora since 1787, it mentioned forty Pan-Africanists, of which only three were women.
+Due to the lack of representation paid to women in Pan- Africanism, Clenora Hudson-Weems coined the term Africana Womanism in the 1980s, which is an ideology that specifically focuses on black women's achievements and gains, similar to the ones mentioned below.

 Important women in pan-Africanism

 Pan-Africanism has seen the contribution of numerous female African activists throughout its lifespan, despite the systemic lack of attention paid to them by scholars and male pan-Africanists alike.

 Amy Jacques Garvey, who founded the international newspaper Negro World, was heavily involved in other Pan-Africanism organisations, such as the anti-colonial and anti-imperialist International African Service Bureau.
 She also helped organise the Fifth Pan-African Congress.
 Amy Jacques Garvey used her platform to spread Pan-Africanism globally and used her position as editor for the Negro World to write a column called "Our Women and what they think", dedicated to black women.

 Claudia Jones was another pan-Africanist.
 In order to fight against racism towards black people in the United Kingdom, Jones set up the West Indian Gazette, which sought to cover topics such as the realities of South African apartheid and decolonisation.
 Notable male Pan-Africanists, such as Kwame Nkrumah, were influenced by Jones as she incorporated Marxist- Leninist philosophy into Pan-Africanism.

 In the United States, Audley Moore and Dara Abubakari played a vital role in developing Pan-African thought.
-These women significantly shaped the ideological and organizational contours of Pan-Africanism, developing a gender-conscious strand of Pan-Africanism that focused on the realities faced by African American women, separate from those of African American men.
+These women significantly shaped the ideological and organizational contours of Pan-Africanism, developing a gender-conscious strand of Pan-Africanism that was focused on the realities faced by African-American women, separate from those of African-American men.
 Both Moore and Abubakari were prominent members of the Universal Association of Ethiopian Women in Louisiana, which engaged in anti-colonial activities, welfare rights, and Pan-Africanist activism.
 In 1972, Moore was a featured speaker at the All-Africa Women's Conference in Dar es Salaam where she encouraged solidarity among women across the continent and demanded the inclusion of African American women into the conversation, emphasising that they too were committed to liberating Africa.

 In the Caribbean, Peggy Antrobus lobbied policymakers to highlight that Caribbean women were the poorest in the Caribbean and that UNICEF was the first international organization to draw attention to the negative impact of structural adjustment on the poor, particularly women.